-Section 2234 Corrections Education Program.
+Section 223429 - Corrections Education Program.

-To the extent applicable, the Secretary shall conduct a review of the Corrections Education Program in accordance with the procedures and standards contained within Rules 2220 through 2229, as if it were an independent school.
+To the extent applicable, the Commissioner Secretary shall conduct his or hera review of the Corrections Education Program in accordance with the procedures and standards contained within Rules 2220 through 2228.82229, as if it were an independent school.